imarc/handbook/backend.markdown

 <section class="intro">
 	<p>
-		This document describes iMarc’s standards for writing PHP and SQL.
+		This document describes Imarc’s standards for writing PHP and SQL.
-		<a href="http://imarc.net">iMarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
+		<a href="http://imarc.net">Imarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
 	</p>
 </section>